Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 How to use the present perfect continuous tense

 You can also combine the present perfect tense with the present continuous tense to show an ongoing action that started in the past and continues to the present.
 This hybrid tense is called the present perfect continuous tense.
-The construction is similar to using the present perfect tense in the passive voice, except that the main verb uses the present participle instead of the past participle.
+The structure is similar to using the present perfect tense in the passive voice, except that the main verb uses the present participle instead of the past participle.

-[have/has] + [been] + [present participle]
+The formula for present perfect continuous tense is: [have/has] + [been] + [present participle]

 She has been seeing a physical therapist since her surgery.